RajdeepDs/RajdeepDs/README.md

  <br />

  ### About Me 🚀
- 🎓 I'm an Open-Source enthusiast & pursuing my Bachelors in Computer Science & Engineering.  </br>
+ 🎓 I'm an Open-Source enthusiast & pursuing my Bachelors in Computer Science.  </br>
  👨‍💻 I am passionate about programming & I enjoy learning new things.
  </br>